maxglassie/maxglassie.github.io/_posts/2017-08-24-tail-recursion.markdown

 ### A Tail Call

-A tail call's official definition is "a subroutine call that is performed as the final action of a procedure." [wiki](https://en.wikipedia.org/wiki/Tail_call) Naturally, we'll be looking at this in Scheme LISP.
+A [tail call](https://en.wikipedia.org/wiki/Tail_call)'s official definition is "a subroutine call that is performed as the final action of a procedure."
+Naturally, we'll be looking at this in Scheme LISP.

 ``` Clojure
  (define (factorial n)